-Urine test to check samples of your urine for signs of infection.
+Urine test to check samples of your urine for signs of infection

-Blood tests to check samples of your blood in the lab for problems.
+Blood tests to check samples of your blood in the lab for problems

-Endometrial biopsy to take a sample of cells from the inside of your uterus and check them for infection.
+Endometrial biopsy to take a sample of cells from the inside of your uterus and check them for infection

-Laparoscopic surgery may be needed in some cases to diagnose or treat acute salpingitis.
+Laparoscopic surgery may be needed in some cases to diagnose or treat acute salpingitis

-To treat the infection, your doctor will give you antibiotics.
+To treat the infection, your healthcare provider will give you antibiotics.
 If the infection is mild, you will be able to take these at home.
-Take all of the medicine as directed until it is gone, even if you feel better.
+Take all the medicine as directed until it is gone, even if you feel better.
 In some cases, you may also get an injection of medicine.
 If the infection is severe, you may need to stay in the hospital.
 This is so you can get antibiotics through an IV line.
-In most cases, antibiotics cure the infection.
+In most cases, antibiotics will cure the infection.
 Sometimes surgery is needed to treat the infection.

-Call your health care provider right away if you have any of the following symptoms:
+Call your healthcare provider right away if you have any of the following symptoms: